robseb/NIOSII_EclipseCompProject/README.md

                 * Enable and Install WSL with the *Windows Power Shell*
                 * Update to **WSL 2**
                 * Install a **Ubuntu Linux Distribution**
-                * Set up the distribution with a user name and password
+                * Set up the distribution with your user credentials
             * Install additional components required by the *NIOS II Command Shell*
                 *  Open the Windows Command Prompt and execute following command to start the wsl
                     ````cmd